mschlenker/qemu-wrappers/README.md

 1. Create a directory for the VM to live in
 1. Copy the configuration `quickwin10_config.sh` to the target directory and adjust according to your needs
 1. Start the VM as non-root user: `./quickwin10.sh /path/to/targetdir /path/to/win10.iso`
-1. Make sure to select the virtio disk drivers from E:/amd64
+1. Make sure to select the virtio disk drivers from `E:/amd64` before starting the installation
 1. Finish the installation, then shutdown: `shutdown.exe /s /t 0`
 1. Start again without specifying the ISO: `./quickcmkvirt.sh /path/to/targetdir`
-1. Install the guest tools from E:/virtio-win-gt-x64.msi
+1. Install the guest tools from `E:/virtio-win-gt-x64.msi`
 1. Enable RDP access

 After starting up, the script tries to read the MAC address specified from the arp cache and retrieve its IP address: